-Template pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not Product name: BNP PARIBAS FLEXI I FOSSIL FUEL FREE NORDIC HIGH YIELD Legal entity identifyier: 21380AEVBWPGD99QFZ03 ENVIRONMENTAL AND/OR SOCIAL CHARACTERISTICS Does this financial product have a sustainable investment objective? • Yes No significantly harm any environmental or social objective and that the investee companies follow good governance practices.
-It will make a minimum of sustainable investments with an environmental objective: % in economic activities that qualify as environmentally It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not lay down a list of sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the It will make a minimum of sustainable investments with a social objective:%

-Taxonomy or not.
+Template pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852

+Product name: BNP PARIBAS FLEXI I FOSSIL FUEL FREE NORDIC HIGH YIELD

+Legal entity identifyier: 21380AEVBWPGD99QFZ03

+Does this financial product have a sustainable investment objective? • • Yes • No It will make a minimum of sustainable investments with an environmental objective: --% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments It will make a minimum of sustainable investments with an environmental objective: --% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with economic activities.
+That Regulation does not lay down a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies